Eritreans stuck in Switzerland lose faith in a better future

 However, the trend towards a tightening of asylum policy at federal level in recent years does not seem to be coming to an end.
 In 2016, the SEM published a new report on the situation in Eritrea and carried out a review, confirmed by recent decisions of the Federal Administrative Court.
 Judges now consider that Eritrean asylum-seekers can be sent back to their country, even if they risk being recruited into the army upon their return.
 The SEM has undertaken a review of more than 3,000 files of Eritrean applicants with temporary admission to assess whether a removal is required.

 Migrant advocacy groups and the Eritrean community are mobilising against this tougher stance.
 A demonstration of 1,500 people took place last May in front of the parliament in Bern and a petition with more than 12,000 signatures was submitted for asylum to be granted with immediate effect to anyone threatened with ill-treatment.
-But the senate refused to act on this petition because it overwhelmingly supporters the harder line taken by SEM.
+But the Senate refused to act on this petition because it overwhelmingly supporters the harder line taken by SEM.

 *Name chosen by journalist to preserve anonymity.